jackdawe/MBP/README.md

 # joliRL

-This project aims to reproduce Mikael Henaff, Will Whitney and Yann LeCun's work on model-based reinforcement learning.
+This project aims to reproduce Mikael Henaff, Will Whitney and Yann LeCun's work on model-based planning.

 In their research, they tested their algorithms on two tasks: